mardix/VoodOrm/ReadMe.md

 ## What it doesn't do.

 We believe it's best if certain stuff is kept to the developer to do, like caching or data validation.
-Also data validation can be done at the database level, like
+Also data validation can be done at the database level.

 - No models or entities generation
 - No data validation